2i2c-org/infrastructure/docs/howto/features/imagebuilding.md

 1. Setup the `binderhub-service` config

     ```{note}
-    BinderHub.image_prefix setting has to respect a specific format, depending on the image registry used:
+    The `binderhub-service.config.BinderHub.image_prefix` setting has to respect a specific format, depending on the image registry used:
     - for gcr.io: `<region>-docker.pkg.dev/<project-name>/<repository-name>`
     - for quay.io: `quay.io/imagebuilding-non-gcp-hubs/<cluster-name>-<hub-name>-`
     ```